kt.

 Asynchronous comments fragmented conversation across teams and time zones, leaving threads unanswered and decisions delayed.

-We iterated on a Slack-first comment flow by understanding what context people needed at the moment of reply and then shaping a lightweight modal that carries thread context and posts the response back to Aha!.
+We iterated on a Slack-first comment flow by understanding the context that teams needed at the moment of reply.
+We built a lightweight flows that carry thread context and post the response back to Aha!.

-We iterated on a Slack-first comment flow by understanding what context people needed at the moment of reply and then shaping a lightweight modal that carries thread context and posts the response back to Aha!.
+We iterated on a Slack-first comment flow by understanding the context that teams needed at the moment of reply.
+We built a lightweight flows that carry thread context and post the response back to Aha!.

-We heard feedback that the integration added more noise than expected.
-That matters — attention is finite, and good integrations should reduce cognitive load, not add to it.
-It reinforced a familiar lesson: even thoughtful design choices come with tradeoffs, especially in complex B2B workflows.
-Sometimes it takes more than one pass to land on the right defaults for most teams.
+We received feedback that the integration added more noise than expected.
+That matters.
+Attention is finite and successful integrations should reduce challenges, not add to them.
+The work reinforced a familiar lesson: even thoughtful design choices come with tradeoffs, especially in complex B2B workflows.

 I've proposed granular notification controls so teams can fine-tune what posts to Slack and when.
-I believe this would provide the flexibility to reduce noise while preserving the product context that makes the integration valuable.
+This would provide the flexibility to reduce noise while preserving the product context that makes the integration valuable.

 reflection